b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 > **_Note:_** Here we used the dot functions described in @sec:julia_language_dot_functions

-The method is of no use since `sum(diffs)` is always equal to 0 (and hence the average).
+The method is of no use since `sum(diffs)` is always equal to 0 (and hence the average is 0).
 See for yourself

 ```jl
 s = """